 Mid-career scientists face pressing career demands.
 As a mid-career professional who works within an academic institution, health care organization, foundation, government entity, or other setting, you likely fulfill research, clinical practice, teaching, or administrative roles.
 Increasingly, these roles require leadership specific skills and qualities.
 Stepping into leadership roles with training and guidance can strengthen your confidence and performance—and the Society of Behavioral Medicine (SBM) can help.

-Recognizing leadership development as a critical member need, SBM is launching its third, year-long Leadership Institute.
+Recognizing leadership development as a critical member need, SBM launched its Mid-Career Leadership Institute in 2016.